peggyo/DeploymentCheckList/Project Deployment Steps Checklist.md

 Follow the deployment steps as outlined above through Step #5, installing your NPM modules.
 The difference will be in how you start your deployed server:

-- *DO#*`nohup node start &` // where 'start' is the name of your script.
+- *DO#*`nohup npm run start &` // where 'start' is the name of your script.
 You won't use your development script because nodemon is a tool for the development environment, not production

 ### For a web app that uses MongoDB, Mongoose, and dotenv: